dadutchboy2/bignum/readme.txt

-goes up to 10^^1.797693e308 according to the string conversion
+goes up to 10^^1.797693e308 according to the string conversion, negative and inverse numbers have normal javascript number range

 how to use:
 1 dont look at the code